ohmyzsh/ohmyzsh/README.markdown

 ZSH_THEME="robbyrussell"
 ```

-To use a different theme, simple change the value to match the name of your desired theme.
+To use a different theme, simply change the value to match the name of your desired theme.
 For example:

 ```shell
 ZSH_THEME="agnoster" # (this is one of the fancy ones)